asiapacificforum/nhrihub/README.md

 A list of all the files that the application requires to be present in the shared directory is found in the conifg/deploy_example.rb file.

 ## Configuring SSL
-Letsencrypt (http://letsencrypt.org) may be used to obtain an ssl certificate.
-This is facilitated by the letsencrypt_plugin gem (https://github.com/lgromanowski/letsencrypt-plugin).
+[Letsencrypt](http://letsencrypt.org) may be used to obtain an ssl certificate.
+This is facilitated by the [letsencrypt_plugin gem](https://github.com/lgromanowski/letsencrypt-plugin).
 This gem needs a configuration file, and it's stored in the shared/config/letsencrypt_plugin.yml where capistrano symlinks files.
 Refer to the gem's README for information on the parameters that must be included.
 The RSA private key is also symlinked by capistrano to shared/key/keyfile.pem.

 After following the instructions on the letsencrypt_plugin gem, you will have ssl certificates for your site stored in the certificates directory.